 (3) Conflict of interest obligation.
 A producer shall identify and avoid or reasonably manage and disclose material conflicts of interest, including material conflicts of interest related to an ownership interest.

 (4) Documentation obligation.
-A producer shall, at the time that the producer recommends or sells an annuity to a consumer:
+A producer shall at the time of recommendation or sale:

 (A) Make a written record of any recommendation and the basis for the recommendation subject to this regulation;